RDTC Regional Seminar 2016

 23‐25 November 2016 | Bangkok, Thailand

 Since its inception in 2002, the ICT in Education Programme at UNESCO Bangkok has created various tools and resources for teachers and teacher educators to support effective ICT‐pedagogy integration.
-These include a teachers’ portal on useful online resources, as well as repositories of curated teaching and learning resources.
+These include the repositories of curated teaching and learning resources.
 To facilitate more systematic and wider dissemination of such resources and provide corresponding training on the pedagogical use of the resources, UNESCO Bangkok established the UNESCO Resource Distribution and Training Centres (RDTC) network in 2013 with 24 teacher education institutions (TEIs) in 12 countries across the region in order to strengthen the network of TEIs in the Asia‐Pacific region with a special focus on ICT in supporting teachers.
 In 2014‐15, the RDTC network distributed a total of 38,720 original and reproduced CD ROMs, and provided 204 corresponding trainings to some 12,300 participants who are pre‐dominantly in‐service and pre‐service teachers.
 The network also annually gathers to exchange achievements, views and expertise to disseminate and strengthen each other’s capacity.

 Throughout the past RDTCs, the strongest and most effective asset of the network has undoubtedly been the partnership aspect.
 It has been the main driving force of achievements, research, exchanges, and sharing among RDTC members as well as external partners across the Asia‐Pacific region, notably vast and diverse.
 The network has achieved commendable progress, and partnered in numerous ways: from developing and implementing a training guidebook on UNESCO digital educational resources, sharing research findings on the impact of the work the RDTC network has done, and/or simply updating each other on best practices, and quality resources.